Navigating the Legislative Process

 - Respect the expertise of others - You'd be wise to take the advice of advocates and lobbyists with years of experience.
 The legislative process is always changing but there are constants.
 It doesn't always work the way you learned in civics class.

-Choose your lobbying target(s) well.
+Choose your lobbying target(s) well

 Too many of us spend our time preaching to the choir - lobbying our friends who already agree with our position.
 Sometimes we spend precious resources lobbying legislators who aren't on the relevant committee.

-Give solutions when possible.
+Give solutions when possible

 It is hard to argue for the status quo.
 Don't just be a critic, offer an answer.
 Show how your idea will address the problem.
 It is best if your solution has no costs or you can make a case for cost effectiveness.
-For help on that, go to Finding and Using Data.
+For help on that, go to Research and Data.

-Be respectful of everyone.
+Be respectful of everyone

-You wouldn't think you'd have to say this, but it's amazing how many people forget this.
+It’s amazing how many people forget this.
 Write thank you notes.
 Understand that a staffer who is not letting you in to meet with a legislator without an appointment or getting you exactly the document you want right now, is just doing their job.

 To understand the formal legislative process, go to How a Bill Becomes a Law.

-Go to Legislators - Who they are to better understand the realities of the office.
+Go to Legislators - Who are they? to better understand the realities of the office.

 Go to The Importance of Legislative Staff to learn about the best kept secret in legislative effectiveness.